-The second mechanism involves insulin, which is a hormone that triggers cell proliferation.
-Some women with PCOS also experience insulin-resistance, which results in increased insulin levels in circulation.
-Elevated insulin levels continue to stimulate cells that line the uterine cavity thereby increasing the risk of developing endometrial cancer.
+The second mechanism involves blood sugar-regulating hormone, which is a hormone that triggers cell proliferation.
+Some women with PCOS also experience a resistance to this hormone, which results in excessive levels in circulation.
+Elevated blood sugar levels continue to stimulate cells that line the uterine cavity thereby increasing the risk of developing endometrial cancer.

 Prolonged Night Shifts

 Evidence shows that women who work night shifts have a higher risk of breast and endometrial cancer.
 Losing nighttime sleep reduces the levels of melatonin which is a sleep hormone which contains properties that halt the spread of cancer.
 Experts claim that this is also vital for keeping ovaries working and producing eggs.
 However, carrying on long-term night shifts affects sex hormone levels which may lead to early menopause and endometrial carcinoma.

 The chance of developing endometrial cancer increases with age.
 Most women diagnosed with this disease are between the ages of 50-70 and are postmenopausal.